taocpp/PEGTL/doc/Rule-Reference.md

 * `tao/pegtl/contrib/icu/utf16.hpp`
 * `tao/pegtl/contrib/icu/utf32.hpp`

-To use these rules it is necessary to privde an include path to the ICU library, and to link the application against `libicu`.
+To use these rules it is necessary to provide an include path to the ICU library, and to link the application against `libicu`.

 These rules are available in multiple versions,